tsi-software/JavaGenerator/README.md

 This led to the second variant, which has a queue of a predetermined maximum size allowing the background generator thread to run on ahead of the foreground thread but by a controlled amount.
-This variant requires the extra care and effort of writing your generator code in a thread-safe manner but with potentially faster running code.
+This variant requires the extra care and effort of writing your generator code in a thread-safe manner but with potentially much faster running code.

 ## Implementation Details
 I was originally hoping to implement both of these variants with a single base class